Density Descent for Diversity Optimization: Experiments

 \section{Experiments}

 We compare the performance of DDS-KDE and DDS-CNF with the QD algorithms MAP-Elites (line), CMA-ME, and CMA-MAE, and with NS using CMA-ES as the underlying optimizer.
-MAP-Elites (line) describes the implementation of MAP-Elites with the Iso+LineDD operator~\citep{vassiliades2018discovering}.
+MAP-Elites (line) refers to the implementation of MAP-Elites with the Iso+LineDD operator~\citep{vassiliades2018discovering}.
 All algorithms are implemented with pyribs \citep{pyribs}.

 Our experiments include canonical benchmark domains from QD and DO: Linear Projection~\citep{fontaine2020covariance}, Arm Repertoire~\citep{vassiliades2018discovering}, and Deceptive Maze~\citep{lehman2011abandoning}.
 As discussed in~\autoref{sec:problem}, we convert QD domains into DO domains by setting the objective to be constant, effectively removing the importance of solution quality.
 For Deceptive Maze, we use the implementation in Kheperax~\citep{grillotti2023kheperax}.
 Furthermore, to address the challenges posed by high-dimensional feature spaces, we introduce a new domain, Multi-feature Linear Projection, that generalizes Linear Projection to high-dimensional feature spaces.